-The return hurdle is simply the rate return that must be achieved before moving on to the next hurdle.
+The return hurdle is simply the rate of return that must be achieved before moving on to the next hurdle.
 This is important to clearly define because the return hurdles (or tiers) are what trigger the disproportionate profit splits.
-Since the term “rate of return” can be defined many different ways, the return hurdle in a waterfall distribution structure can also be defined in many different ways.
-In practice, the the Internal Rate of Return (IRR) or the Equity Multiple are commonly used as return hurdles.
-The IRR is the percentage rate earned on each dollar invested for each period it is invested.
-The Equity Multiple is simply the sum of all equity invested plus all profits divided by the total equity invested, or [(Total Equity + Total Profits) / Total Equity].
+Since the term “rate of return” can be defined many ways, the return hurdle in a waterfall distribution structure can also be defined in many ways.
+In practice, the Internal Rate of Return (IRR), XIRR, and the Equity Multiple are most commonly used as return hurdles.

 The Preferred Return